Nome, Alaska Muskox Photography Workshop Sept 3-7th 2026

 4th-6th of Sept: Fall Color & Muskox: Alaska’s Wildest Show

-Muskox in peak fall color… need we say more?
+Muskox is in its peak fall color. need we say more?

 These three days are the heart of our adventure.